-• Other developments-Comparable developments in the United States took place in 1916 when Dr, Robert H. Goddard, of Worcester, Mass., conducted his rocket experiments under the sponsorship of the Smithsonian Institution.
+Other developments-Comparable developments in the United States took place in 1916 when Dr. Robert H. Goddard, of Worcester, Mass., conducted his rocket experiments under the sponsorship of the Smithsonian Institution.
 Dr. Goddard published the results of his work in 1929 in a paper entitled, "A Method of Reaching Extreme Altitudes."
 He started work on a liquid fuel rocket engine in 1920 and the first flight of his liquid rocket vehicle took place on March 16, 1926.

-The Russian efforts in rocket technology were accelerated in 1929 by the invention of a combustion chamber which would withstand high temperatures.
+The Russian efforts in rocket technology were accelerated in 1929 by the invention of a combustion chamber which would withstand high temperatwo rocket engines-the OR-1 and the

 The Soviet rocket enthusiast, engineer F. A. Tsander, started to deal with rocket engines in 1908.
 Many interesting ideas on the improvements of rocket engines were proposed by Tsander in his book "Problems of Flight by Means of Reactive Apparatus," which was published in 1932.
+In 1930-32 Tsander constructed